yuvalmGS/gigaspaces-wiki-jekyll/xap100/interactive-api-guide.markdown

 {% endinittab %}

 {% tip title=Optional - The Web Console %}
 XAP provides a web-based tool for monitoring and management.
-From the `bin` folder start the `gs-webui` script, then browse to `localhost:8099`.
+From the `XAP Root/bin` folder start the `gs-webui` script, then browse to `localhost:8099`.
 Click the 'Login' button and take a look at the *Dashboard* and *Hosts* tabs - you'll see the service grid components created on your machine.
 {% endtip %}

 # Deploying the Data Grid